kdoomsday/deckStats/README.md

 deckStats
 =========

-Application for obtaining stats about MTG decks
+Application for obtaining stats about MTG decks.
+It uses an xml file for the card data.